phaserjs/phaser/README.md

     * Updated documentation for specificty; added @public\@protected
     * @deprecated currentPointers due to odd set pattern; totalCurrentPointers is more appropriate.
 (thanks @pnstickne #1283)
+* Various ScaleManager fixes and updates:
+    * Scale modes can now be set independently
+    * Switching between fullscreen and normal correctly restores modes
+    * Alignment does not incorrectly offset in fullscreen mode (#1255)
+    * Changing scale/alignment promptly refreshes layout
+    * `isFullScreen` returns a boolean, as it should
+    * Faster parent checks (if required)
+    * NO_SCALE should not not scale (vs previous behavior of having no behavior)
+    * Correct usage of scaleMode depending on mode (thanks @pnstickne)

 ### Bug Fixes